google/googletest/docs/advanced.md

 ### Regular Expression Syntax

-When built with Bazel and using Abseil, googletest uses the [RE2](https://github.com/google/re2/wiki/Syntax) syntax.
-Otherwise, for POSIX systems (Linux, Cygwin, Mac), googletest uses the [POSIX extended regular expression](http://www.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap09.html#tag_09_04) syntax.
+When built with Bazel and using Abseil, GoogleTest uses the [RE2](https://github.com/google/re2/wiki/Syntax) syntax.
+Otherwise, for POSIX systems (Linux, Cygwin, Mac), GoogleTest uses the [POSIX extended regular expression](http://www.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap09.html#tag_09_04) syntax.
 To learn about POSIX syntax, you may want to read this [Wikipedia entry](http://en.wikipedia.org/wiki/Regular_expression#POSIX_extended).

-On Windows, googletest uses its own simple regular expression implementation.
+On Windows, GoogleTest uses its own simple regular expression implementation.
 It lacks many features.
 For example, we don't support union (`"x|y"`), grouping (`"(xy)"`), brackets (`"[xy]"`), and repetition count (`"x{5,7}"`), among others.
 Below is what we do support (`A` denotes a literal character, period